+A supported decision-making agreement is a legal document for adults with disabilities or special health care needs.
 If your adult child is going to need help in certain areas of their life, their school might start talking to you about guardianship or other legal options that you can use to support your child.
-If you are going to apply for guardianship, you will need to show a judge that you have looked at or tried these tools and that they won’t work for your child.
+Supported decision-making is another option that might fit your child’s needs instead of guardianship.

 When you support your child, you don’t make the decisions for them.
 You help them make decisions for themselves.

 For example, let’s say your child wants to be in an art class after school and has a chance to do a dance class at the same time.

 Making decisions isn’t always easy.
 Here are some resources that might help both you and your child when important decisions come up:

 Every child has different needs, and there are different ways you can work with your child to make everyday and bigger life decisions.
 Just because your child turns 18 doesn’t mean you stop being their parent.